IBM-Blockchain-Archive/marbles/README.md

 Step 4.
 After successful enrollment we set the orderer URL.
 The orderer is not needed yet, but will be when we try to invoke chaincode.
     - The business with `ssl-target-name-override` is only needed if you have self signed certificates.
 Set this field equal to the `common name` you used to create the PEM file.

 Step 5.
 Next we set the Peer URLs.
-These are also not needed yet, but we are going to setup our SDK chain object fully.
+These are also not needed yet, but we are going to set up our SDK chain object fully.

 Step 6.
 At this point the SDK is fully configured and ready to interact with the blockchain.